zlanderous/mu-editor.github.io/en/howto/install_macos.md

   <br/>
 </div>

-When you open the installer your computer will verify it is not corrupted (this may take a couple of minutes).
+When you open the installer you'll be asked to accept the software license agreement and then your computer will verify the package is not corrupted (this may take a couple of minutes).

 ## Step 3 - Install Mu